-Lawrence Negotiation Competition
+Lawrence Lecture and Negotiation Competition

 Every fall, Moritz students compete in the intramural Lawrence Negotiation Competition, named for James K.L.
 Lawrence (’65).
 The winners and runners-up in this week-long competition move on to Regional and National Negotiations Competitions, which the American Bar Association conducts.